 Kathleen- November 15th date set with the Gaia, this does not match with our CLFA calendar.
 Board meeting set for day before.
 Going with November 8th for workshop due to confirmed speakers.

-Speakers - Bradi, Mike, and Melanie.
+Speakers - Brandi, Mike, and Melanie.
 Joe confirming on Mike Mitzel

 Tour - chipping, mastication, not a ton going on in that area close by.